fredrik-rose/GameEngine/README.md

 A very useful tool for performance profiling is [perf](https://perf.wiki.kernel.org/index.php/Main_Page).
-It can profile a lot of "events" like clock cycles, branch misses, cache misses, etc.
+It can profile a lot of "events" like clock cycles, branch misses, cache misses, etc. A useful first step might however be to use the `top` command while running the application to see how much resources it uses.

 The application must be built with the following flags: